 Both the Chromaline and IKONICS Imaging units operate in mature markets.
 Although these business units require aggressive strategies to grow market share, both are developing new products and business relationships that the Company believes will contribute to growth.
-Early in 2019, the Company introduced its new IKONART® provides a new way to make custom reusable stencils for the creative arts markets.
+Early in 2019, the Company introduced its new IKONART® product to positive reviews and is generating sales.
+IKONART® provides a new way to make custom reusable stencils for the creative arts markets.
 In addition to its traditional emphasis on domestic markets, the Company will continue efforts to grow its business internationally by attempting to develop new markets and expanding market share where it has already established a presence.
 However, the strong U.S. dollar has made international growth challenging.